sqonk/phext-datakit/docs/api/Vector.md

 ```php
 public function occurs_in(string $heystack) : bool
 ```
-Returns the first item in the vector found in the haystack or `FALSE` if none are found.
+Returns the first item in the vector found in the heystack or `FALSE` if none are found.

 ------